hpamanji/terraform-zero-to-hero-course/Day_02/01_providers.md

 # Terraform Providers

 A provider in Terraform is a plugin that enables Terraform to interact with specific cloud services or APIs.
-Provider configurations belong in the root module of a Terraform configuration.
-Child modules receive their provider configurations from the root module

 - Provider converts your Terraform configuration into API calls that the cloud provider understands.
 - Defines which cloud platform Terraform will interact with.